 When you’re dealing with chronic back pain, it can feel like you’ve tried everything.
 From physical therapy to medication, finding a treatment that provides lasting relief is the ultimate goal.
 Radiofrequency neurotomy, also known as radiofrequency ablation (RFA), is a unique procedure that fits into the pain management journey at a specific point.
 It’s often considered when more conservative treatments haven’t delivered the results you need, but before you start thinking about major surgery.
 It offers a middle ground by directly addressing the source of the pain signals.

-Exploring Your Pain Management Options
+Comparing Your Pain Management Options

 Think of your pain management plan as a toolkit.
 You have options like anti-inflammatory medications, physical therapy, and steroid injections.
 Each tool works differently.
 For example, an epidural steroid injection is designed to reduce inflammation around your nerves.
 RFA, on the other hand, is a non-surgical procedure that uses heat from radio waves to interrupt specific nerves sending pain signals to your brain.
 This approach is incredibly precise, targeting only the problematic nerves while leaving healthy tissue untouched.
 It’s a way to turn off the pain message at its source.